TSYS-Merchant/syslog4net/README.md

 We do this by mapping log4net’s Context Properties (“MDC”) onto Syslog’s Structured Data section, and by mapping log4net’s Context Stack (“NDC”) onto Syslog’s Message Id field.

 As a bonus feature, our adapter intelligently logs exceptions to syslog.
 Information about the exception’s source, .NET class type, message, and help link are logged to Syslog’s Structured Data section.
-Additionally, the exception – including its stack trace and any inner exceptions – is logged locally, and a link to the exception’s URI is also included in the Structured Data.
+The exception – including its message, stack trace and any inner exceptions – is logged locally, and a link to the exception’s URI is also included in the Structured Data.
 This allows you to have access to vital debugging information without cluttering your logs.

 #Documentation